 A Sense of Place

-In the second semester and into the sophomore year, core requirements like Ecology and Environmental Science with Lab share a student’s attention in an increasing array of elective courses.
+All students at Sterling College are required to complete an internship.
 The sophomore year Internship Experience is a precursor to upper level work during which juniors and seniors shape their academic path with their faculty advisor and prepare for the Senior Capstone Project, the culminating academic experience at Sterling.